groundhog2k/helm-charts/charts/mongodb/README.md

 The exporter runs on every data-bearing member: the primary/secondary StatefulSet and, when `replicaSet.hiddenSecondaries.instances > 0`, the hidden-secondary StatefulSet as well.
 Each set gets its own metrics `Service` (`<release>-mongodb-metrics` and `<release>-mongodb-metrics-hidden`) and `ServiceMonitor`, so per-member state (member role, oplog window, replication lag) is scraped from the node it actually runs on.
 Arbiters are intentionally not scraped — they hold no data, and their member state is already reported by the primary's `replSetGetStatus`.
 The auto-built URI pins `directConnection=true` so each sidecar reports its own node's metrics instead of being routed to the primary by replica-set discovery; set `metrics.exporter.uri` to override (for example, to monitor only the primary or to point at an external MongoDB).
 The hidden metrics `Service` inherits `metrics.service.type` but omits any fixed `nodePort` / `loadBalancerIP`, which can belong to only one `Service`.

+Every `--collector.*` flag of `mongodb_exporter` is opt-in — started with no arguments the exporter exposes only `mongodb_up`, which makes dashboards and alerts report missing metrics even though the scrape target is healthy. `metrics.exporter.args` therefore defaults to `--collector.diagnosticdata` (`serverStatus`, i.e. connections, opcounters, memory, WiredTiger cache) and `--collector.replicasetstatus` (`replSetGetStatus`, i.e. member state and replication lag) — the set standard MongoDB dashboards consume. `--collect-all` is deliberately not the default: it additionally enables `$collStats` and `$indexStats`, whose series count grows with the number of user collections.
+Add `--collector.dbstats`, `--collector.collstats` or `--collector.indexstats` (or switch to `--collect-all`) when that detail is worth the extra cardinality.

 | Key | Type | Default | Description |
 | --- | --- | --- | --- |
 | metrics.enabled | bool | `false` | Enable metrics export via a mongodb_exporter sidecar |